 - What role, if any, can log files play to recover some information?

-- Will ISPs get in the game in attempts to give us more of the data back?
+- Will ISPs get in the game in an attempt to give us more of the data back?

 - Will portable user identity specifications and solutions gain more adoption?

-- Or, will we live and die by the data that the channels give us in their native platforms?
+- Or, will we live and die by the data that the channels give us on their native platforms?